GitHubCaps/bCNC/bCNC/docs/README.md

 ![bCNC screenshot](https://raw.githubusercontent.com/vlachoudis/bCNC/doc/Screenshots/bCNC.png)

 ## IMPORTANT!
-If you have any troubles using bCNC, please read [WIKI](https://github.com/vlachoudis/bCNC/wiki) and [DISCUSS](https://github.com/vlachoudis/bCNC/discussions) it first.
-Only create new [issues](https://github.com/vlachoudis/bCNC/issues) when you are certain there is a problem with actual bCNC code.

-## IMPORTANT!
 # If you have any troubles using bCNC, please read [WIKI](https://github.com/vlachoudis/bCNC/wiki) and [DISCUSS](https://github.com/vlachoudis/bCNC/discussions) it first.
 Only create new [ISSUES](https://github.com/vlachoudis/bCNC/issues) when you are certain there is a problem with actual bCNC code.